oicr-gsi/shesmu/docs/compiler-hacking.md

 ## Olive Design and Lambdas
-Every clause in an olive generates additional calls to methods in Java's `Stream` or methods in Shemu's `RuntimeSupport` to manipulate the stream.
+Every clause in an olive generates additional calls to methods in Java's `Stream` or methods in Shesmu's `RuntimeSupport` to manipulate the stream.
 Those methods take parameters: some of which are simple values; others are method references/lambdas.